ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 Examples
 --------

-For the examples, we use simple ts/sst (sea surface temperature) data from CMIP5 and ESACCI, once regridded to 12x6 pixels and once additionally altered (12x6A).
+For the examples, we use simplified ts/sst (sea surface temperature) data from CMIP5 and ESACCI, once regridded to 12x6 pixels and once additionally altered (12x6A).

 1) The collector reporting service (A1)